CHT2520/intro-tailwind/README.md

 };
 ```

-- Under the content property we are specfying which files Tailwind should look through for references to its CSS rules.
+- Under the content property we are specifying which files Tailwind should look through for references to its CSS rules.
 - Add the following 'tailwind directives' to _css/input.css_

 ```css